chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-02-20-future-theme-with-inline-if-style-conditions/index.md

 One very important distinction compared to my style queries approach is this: `:root` can query its own `--theme` value inside of `if()`, meaning we can get rid of the sinful practice of setting the background on the `body` (since a container cannot (yet?) query its own styles).
 This moves all the logic into the root element, and that is `*Borat voice*` _very nice_.

 The other aspect is that the fallback values with the public and private properties I was using for style queries can still be used here.
-Setting these up is only really necessary if you have more than just a light and a dark theme (Bramus's aforementioned article will cover everything you need for that case).
+Setting these up is only really necessary if you have more than just a light and a dark theme (Bramus's aforementioned article will cover everything you need for the two-scheme case).

 ## Handling fallbacks